I. C. Chacko

 Illiparambil Corah Chacko (1875–1966) was a geologist, philologist, writer and grammarian of Kerala, India.

-He was born in Pulinkunnu in Kuttanad in Alappuzha, Kerala.
-After graduation from Maharajas College in Ernakulam, he went to London, and studied Physics in the Imperial College of Science and Technology, University of London.
-He became an Associate of the Royal School of Mines.
-He was the State Geologist of Travancore State and the Director of Industries.
+He was born at Pulinkunnu in Kuttanad of Alappuzha District, Kerala.
+After graduation from His Highness Maharajas College in Trivandrum, he went to London, and studied physics mathematics and geology in the Imperial College of Science and Technology, University of London.
+He became an associate of the Royal School of Mines.
+He was the state geologist of Travancore State and the director of industries.

-He was also a writer in English, Malayalam and Sanskrit.
-He was the second recipient of the Kenthra Sahitya Academy Award (instituted in 1955), which he was conferred in 1956 for his work 'Paananeeya Pradyoditham'.
-The Academy also has an Endowment Award in his name.
+He was a writer in English, Malayalam Sanskrit and geological articles as well.
+He was the second recipient of the Kenthra Sahitya Academy Award (instituted in 1955), which he was conferred in 1956 for his work 'Paananeeya Pradyotam' a commentary in Malayalam on Panini's Vyakarana Sutras containing Sutrapatha, Dhathupatha, Ganapatha, Indices of Roots & Terminations and Alphabetical Index.
+He also wrote Christhu sahasra namam (Kristhu sahasra namam) in 1914.

+The Kerala Sahitya Academy also has an Endowment Award in his name.